 Far more common were those that turned the spy film into a parody or an absurd fantasy.
-The first of these was James Coburn as Derek Flint in Our Man Flint (1966), a parody of the spy film, and its sequel In Like Flint (1967).
-There was the Matt Helm series, which consisted of The Silencers (1966), Murderers Row (1966), The Ambushers (1967) and The Wrecking Crew (1969), starring Dean Martin as a spy who seemed to spend most of the series with a drink in his hand and taking none of the show seriously with excruciating results.
+The first of these was James Coburn as Derek Flint in the tongue-in-cheek Our Man Flint (1966) and its sequel In Like Flint (1967).
+There was also the Matt Helm series, which consisted of The Silencers (1966), Murderers Row (1966), The Ambushers (1967) and The Wrecking Crew (1969), starring Dean Martin as a spy who seemed to spend most of the series with a drink in his hand and taking none of the show seriously with excruciating results.

 Other imitators include the Bulldog Drummond films Deadlier Than the Male (1967) and Some Girls Do (1969), which reconstructed the British adventurer hero as a dashing spy (Richard Johnson).
-There were a large number of Bond copies produced in Italy, including the Agent 077 and James Tont films, even one that cast Sean Connery’s younger brother Neil in OK Connery/Operation Kid Brother (1967).
+There were a large number of Bond copies produced in Italy, including the Agent 077 and James Tont films, even OK Connery/Operation Kid Brother (1967) that cast Sean Connery’s younger brother Neil, while France produced the OSS 117 films.

 The best of tv entries were The Avengers (in its fourth and fifth seasons) with Patrick MacNee and Diana Rigg going up against increasingly absurd menaces with perfect British manners.
 The other was the droll wit of The Man from U.N.C.L.E., which also produced a number of re-edited theatrical releases with To Trap a Spy (non-genre, 1965), One of Our Spies is Missing (1966), One Spy Too Many (1966), The Spy With My Face (1966), The Spy in the Green Hat (1967), The Helicopter Spies (1967), The Karate Killers (1967) and How to Steal the World (1968).

 In the late 1960s and going into the 1970s, there were a number of spy film and tv series that moved the genre back towards realism and set it amidst real-world politics.
-These include the first two Harry Palmer films, John Le Carre adaptations like The Spy Who Came in from the Cold (1965), Tinker Tailor Soldier Spy (tv mini-series, 1979) and The Little Drummer Girl (1984), The Quiller Memorandum (1967) and on tv screens Callan (1967-72), The Professionals (1977-83) and The Sandbaggers (1978-80) and the Len Deighton adapted mini-series Game, Set and Match (1988).
-One interesting entry that managed both realism and science-fiction elements was The Chairman (1969) in which Gregory Peck is sent undercover into Communist China.
+These include the first two Harry Palmer films, The Quiller Memorandum (1967), John Le Carre adaptations like The Spy Who Came in from the Cold (1965), Tinker Tailor Soldier Spy (tv mini-series, 1979), The Little Drummer Girl (1984) and A Perfect Spy (tv mini-series, 1987), and on tv screens Callan (1967-72), The Professionals (1977-83), The Sandbaggers (1978-80) and the Len Deighton adapted Game, Set and Match (tv mini-series, 1988).

 The Post-Cold War Spy Film